Beijing Winter Olympics 2022 digest: Chen breaks figure skating world record | DW | 08.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 USA's Nathan Chen delivered a flawless performance to set a world record and lay down a marker in the men's figure skating short program.
-Elsewhere, there was joy for the hosts and an unprecedented Austrian hat-trick.
+Elsewhere, a German medallist is disqualified an Austrian bagged hat-trick.

 Nathan Chen has had nearly four years to reflect on a difficult experience in Pyeongchang 2018 that saw the heavy favorite fail to complete any of his jumps and finish fifth.